okta/odyssey/packages/docs/components/checkbox.md

 template: component
 id: component-checkbox
 title: Checkbox
-description: Typically shown in sets, Checkboxes appear as a square shaped UI accompanied by a caption.
+description: Radio Buttons appear as a ring shaped UI accompanied by a caption that allows the user to choose only one option at a time.
-lead: Typically shown in sets, Checkboxes appear as a square shaped UI accompanied by a caption.
-Checkboxes can be found in tables, forms, or in and around text inputs.
+lead: Radio Buttons appear as a ring shaped UI accompanied by a caption that allows the user to choose only one option at a time.
 tabs:
   - label: 'Overview'
     id: 'overview'